Please also see my All-TimeTeam Index.

 GK: Rogelio Dominguez (Argentina)

-He played around the same time as Carrizo.
+Rogelio Dominguez played around the same time as Carrizo.
 He earned 59 caps.
-He missed the 1958 World Cup Finals because he moved to Real Madrid in 1957 and Argentina did not select overseas players.
+He missed the 1958 World Cup Finals because he moved to Real Madrid in 1957, and Argentina did not select overseas players.
+He was Argentina's 1962 World Cup team.
 With Real Madrid, he won two European Cups.
-Before Real Madrid, he played for Racing Club.
+Before Real Madrid, he played for Racing Club in Argentina.

 Born in Madrid, Remón was best known for his spells with Real Madrid.
 He then began an interesting battle for first-choice status with Miguel Ángel González which would last for the vast majority of his stay.
 Remón would start from 1971 to 1973 and 1979 to 1981.
 Earned two caps for Spain.